Safenorsound/Aloha-Apparel-Shopping-Website/README.md

 # Aloha Project

-These are the deatils of the Aloha Project.
+These are the details of the Aloha Project.